 Oh, Dave, Shaggy wants his beard back.

-Shaggy was a scruffy, goateed character on the Scooby-Doo animated TV series, which first aired in 1969.
+Shaggy was the scruffy, goateed coward on the Scooby-Doo animated TV series, which first aired in 1969.
 He was voiced by Casey Kasem, the well-known syndicated DJ.

 On the original Star Trek series, Leonard Nimoy suggested the Vulcan nerve pinch as a more appropriate fighting move for the cerebral Spock than a karate chop.

 A Shot in the Dark is a 1964 film starring Peter Sellers as the bumbling Inspector Jacques Clouseau.
 It was the second in the Pink Panther series.

 [Sung.]
 James Bond theme.

 The famous theme to the James Bond films was composed by Monty Norman (although there has been some controversy about this fact, with composer John Barry claiming he actually wrote the theme).
 Courts have repeatedly sided with Norman on the issue.